How to ask for a pay rise

 How to ask for a raise with another job offer

-Some argue that this tactic is inherently unethical, while others say there’s a time and place for leveraging another offer when your reasonable requests for a pay rise have been repeatedly denied.
+Some argue that this tactic is unethical, while others say there’s a time and place for leveraging another offer when your reasonable requests for a pay rise have been repeatedly denied.

-If your employer won’t budge on your salary despite your best efforts, it may be time to consider your options externally.
+Regardless of your view, if your employer won’t budge on your salary despite your best efforts, it may be time to consider your options externally.